PacktPublishing/Angular-Cookbook/README.md

 **Following is what you need for this book:**

-The book is for web developers and mobile developers alike with beginner-level Angular experience.
-Prior experience with using JavaScript and TypeScript is also required to grasp the topics covered in this book more effectively.
+The book is for intermediate-level Angular web developers looking for actionable solutions to common problems in Angular enterprise development.
+Mobile developers using Angular technologies will also find this book useful.
+Working experience with JavaScript and TypeScript is necessary to understand the topics covered in this book more effectively.

 With the following software and hardware list you can run all code files present in the book (Chapter 1-13).